reputage/didery.js/docs/batch/batchPutBlobs.rst

       "changed": "2000-01-01T00:00:00+00:00",
       "id": "did:dad:Qt27fThWoNZsa88VrTkep6H-4HA8tr54sHON1vWl6FE="
   }
 Third is a did parameter that takes a DID string.
-Fourth is a urls array parameter that takes an array of URL strings.
+Fourth is a urls parameter that takes an array of URL strings.

 Return
 ======